 To be discussed in future versions of this document.

-Segmented Protection

-To be discussed in future versions of this document.

 Security Considerations

 Inherently OTN networks ensure privacy and security via hard partitioning of traffic onto dedicated circuits.
 The separation of network traffic makes it difficult to intercept data transferred between nodes over OTN-channelized links.